MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-liberty-app.md

 ---

 > [!NOTE]
-> It's recommneded to use Microsoft Entra Workload ID for secure access to your Azure SQL Database without using SQL authentication.
-If you need to use SQL authentication, ignore the above steps in this section and use the username and password to connect to the Azure SQL Database.
+> We recommend using Microsoft Entra Workload ID for secure access to your Azure SQL Database without using SQL authentication.
+If you need to use SQL authentication, ignore the previous steps in this section and use the username and password to connect to the Azure SQL Database.

-### Get servcie account and secret created by Service Connector
+### Get service account and secret created by Service Connector

 To authenticate to the Azure SQL Database, you need to get the service account and secret created by Service Connector.
-Follow the section [Update your container](/azure/service-connector/tutorial-python-aks-sql-database-connection-string?pivots=workload-id&tabs=azure-cli#update-your-container).
-Take the option **Directly create a deployment using the YAML sample code snippet provided** and execute the following steps:
+Follow the instructions in the [Update your container](/azure/service-connector/tutorial-python-aks-sql-database-connection-string?pivots=workload-id&tabs=azure-cli#update-your-container) section of [Tutorial: Connect an AKS app to Azure SQL Database](/azure/service-connector/tutorial-python-aks-sql-database-connection-string?pivots=workload-id&tabs=azure-cli).
+Take the option **Directly create a deployment using the YAML sample code snippet provided** and use the following steps:

 1. From the highlighted sections in the sample Kubernetes deployment YAML, copy the `serviceAccountName` and `secretRef.name` values, as shown in the following example: